Sesquicentennial/Server/README.md

 # Server
-Server-side application and API for Sesquicentennial mobile apps
+Server-side application and API for Sesquicentennial mobile apps.